 - Milk: I use organic whole milk.
 If your grocery store doesn’t carry organic, conventional whole milk will certainly work!

 - Pumpkin puree: Use either canned pumpkin or make your own pumpkin puree.
+I used frozen pumpkin puree that I thawed in the fridge overnight.

 - Heavy cream: Without eggs, a good quality heavy cream goes a long way to making this great recipe smooth and silky.
 Use organic heavy cream if you can.